 Heuristics

-To analyse whether ants might have used specific rules to guide their decisions, we considered and then tested six potential heuristics: ‘go to different odour than stem’, which can also be described as ‘go to more salient cue’ (see discussion), ‘go to same odour than stem’, ‘go left’, ‘go right’, ‘go last rewarded’ or ‘go linalool’ (see table 1).
+To analyse whether ants might have used specific rules to guide their decisions, we considered and then tested six potential heuristics: ‘go to different odour than stem’, which can also be described as ‘go to more salient cue’ (see discussion), ‘go to odour as stem’, ‘go left’, ‘go right’, ‘go last rewarded’ or ‘go linalool’ (see table 1).
 A score was calculated for each ant and heuristic, by scoring 1 for each visit the ant’s decision was following the corresponding rule, and 0 if it did not.
 In ‘go to the more salient cue’, each visit was scored 1 when the ant went to the odour different to the stem.
 In ‘go left’, we scored 1 for each visit the ant went left and vice versa for ‘go right’.
 In ‘go last’ we scored 1 when an ant went to the Y-maze arm which was rewarded on the previous visit (see table 1).
-As our ants always found reward in the end of each trial, this corresponds to a win-stay strategy.
+As our ants always found a reward at the end of each trial, this corresponds to a win-stay strategy.
 Please note that both ‘go to same/different’ and ‘go left/right’ are mutually exclusive – an ant which always choses the different odour or left side cannot also chose ‘same’ and ‘right’.

-The additional, sixth, heuristic, ‘go linalool’ was introduced to account for it being a shared compound of 6 of the used odours (see solutions and odours section) and scored 1 if ants chose an odour containing linalool.
+The additional, sixth, heuristic, ‘go linalool’ was introduced to account for it being a shared compound of 6 of the odours used (see solutions and odours section) and scored 1 if ants chose an odour containing linalool.
 However, in 22 visits linalool was either present or missing on both arms thus making it impossible to conclude whether ants were using it as a heuristic or choosing randomly in those visits.
-Accordingly, we also performed an analysis including only visits in which linalool was present on one arm per visit (see ESM1).
+Accordingly, we also performed an analysis including only visits in which linalool was present on one arm per visit.
+Similarly, we also investigated whether odour preferences of ants could explain the results (see ESM1).

-To identify usage of the potential heuristics on individual level, we counted for each heuristic all ants which chose according to the heuristic’s rule at least in 2/3 (66.6%) of visits (32/48).
+To identify potential heuristic usage at the individual level, we counted, for each, heuristic all ants which chose in accordance to each heuristic in at least 2/3 (66.6%) of visits (32/48).
 To also assess the false-positive rate of this arbitrarily-set-threshold procedure, we ran a simulation using the same reward side pattern used in the experiments (see table S1) with random choices.
 We simulated 40000 ants (four different random generator seeds, 10000 iterations each).
 The result was added in figure 4 to provide information about how often a heuristic would be assigned by chance alone.

 To estimate the predictive power of the heuristics on group level, we produced a model for each heuristic using the formula: